Search

 Take advantage of curbside check-in

 One of SFO’s best-kept secrets: curbside check-in.
-United, Delta Air Lines, and Southwest provide it for a tip, while American Airlines charges a fee per bag.
-This handy service – which I used many times while traveling with my young son – can be a game-changer, especially for parents.
+United, Delta Air Lines, and Southwest provide it for a tip, while American Airlines charges a convenience fee starting at $4 per bag, in addition to any standard checked baggage charges.
+This handy service, which I used many times while traveling with my young son, can be a game-changer, especially for parents.
 If you take advantage, be sure to tip accordingly.

 Soak up numerous wellness offerings

 SFO sets a high bar for wellness offerings.
-When it debuted in 2012, the yoga room was the first of its kind; another has since opened, sparking a trend across other airports.
-(Heads-up: Practice your postures only; no napping allowed.)
+When it debuted, the yoga room was the first of its kind, and SFO now has three yoga rooms located in Harvey Milk Terminal 1, Terminal 2 and Terminal 3, sparking a trend across other airports.
+(Heads-up: Practice your postures only, no napping allowed.)
 And don’t forget your water bottle: Multiple touchless refill stations are located in all terminals (some even have hot water for DIY tea).

 Bring the littles to Kids’ Spots

-SFO is an excellent airport for families, thanks in part to Kids’ Spots: five beautifully designed, interactive play areas located post-security.
-Two standouts: In T1, Tree Town near Gate B18 features structures made from a salvaged oak tree; Spirogyrate, in T3 near Gate E7, showcases trippy, 6-foot rotating spiral discs.
+SFO is a solid airport for families, thanks in part to Kids’ Spots: seven beautifully designed, interactive play areas located post-security.
+Two standouts: In T1, Tree Town near Gate B18 features structures made from a salvaged oak tree; Spirogyrate, in T3 near Gate E7, showcases trippy, six-foot rotating spiral discs.

 Enjoy creature comforts

-It’s not just dogs doing the rounds: the SFO Wag Brigade also includes a pig, rabbit, and rescue cat.
-These certified stress-relief animals – whose vests say “Pet Me!” – bring smiles to passengers, especially kiddos.
+It’s not just dogs doing the rounds: the SFO Wag Brigade also includes Lilou (a Juliana-breed pig), Alex the Great (a Flemish Giant rabbit), and Duke Ellington Morris (a rescue cat).
+These certified stress-relief animals, whose vests say “Pet Me!”, bring smiles to passengers, especially kiddos.

 Alternate international airports to SFO

 Several other international airports within fairly easy distance of SFO can be helpful for finding cheaper airfare or alternate flights or airlines.
-The closest is San Francisco Bay Oakland International Terminal (OAK), previously known as Oakland International Airport, about 30 miles east.
+The closest is Oakland International Airport (OAK), previously known as San Francisco Bay Oakland International Terminal.
 You can reach OAK via BART, which is a convenient way to avoid the often gridlocked traffic on Interstate 80 East to the East Bay from San Francisco.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.